How to Monitor Fleet Fuel Consumption?

 The most obvious benefit of choosing this option is that it saves you on installation and maintenance costs compared to fuel consumption and fuel level sensors.

-Besides, CAN bus can provide information not only about fuel consumption but also parameters like engine speed, coolant temperature, oil pressure, etc.
+Besides, the CAN bus can provide information not only about fuel consumption but also parameters like engine speed, coolant temperature, oil pressure, etc.

 The main disadvantage is the built-in fuel level sensor itself.
 Our experience shows that it may have an error of up to 15%.
-Moreover, this error percentage doesn’t include the dead zones in the upper and bottom part of the tank, that can take even up to 10% of its volume, thus increasing the error even more.
-Another issue is that the average fuel consumption calculation by the on-board computer is tied to the vehicle mileage that’s read from the odometer that itself has an error of 5-7%.
+Moreover, this error percentage doesn’t include the dead zones in the upper and bottom part of the tank, which can take even up to 10% of its volume, thus increasing the error even more.

-Fuel consumption sensor is installed on the vehicle’s fuel line and measures the volume of fuel that’s passing through it.
-It’s also called the fuel flow meter.
-There are two types of such sensors – single-chamber and differential.
 To illustrate how it works with a more common example, you can compare the fuel consumption sensor with a water meter that everyone has at home.
-The data from the sensor is transmitted directly to the GPS tracking device as shown in the picture below.
+The data from the sensor is transmitted directly to the GPS tracking device, as shown in the picture below.

 2. Difficult installation.